 - Awarded ISAC ‘Emerging Leader in Shared Resource Laboratory’ Scholarship 2014-2016

 - Mmeber of ISAC Flow Cytometry Content Task Force and SRL Emerging Leaders Committee

 - Member of ISAC Program committee for CYTO conferences since 2010

-- Secretary and organiser of local Mid-Anglia Cytometry (MACC) meetings
+- Chair of local Mid-Anglia Cytometry (MACC) meetings

 - Secretary of flowcytometryUK, also one of main organisers of flowcytometryUK national annual meetings

-- Fellow and Secretary of Royal Microscopical Society (RMS) Cytometry Section
+- Fellow and member of Royal Microscopical Society (RMS) Cytometry Section

 - Regular contributor to ‘Flow Cytometry’ Channel on Bitesize Bio website.

 - Regular reviewer of papers for several journals and reviewer of international and national grants.